luanpotter/play-auth/README.md

 Then

-> Authorize app now -> put your SHA1
+> Authorize app now -> put your SHA1 and package name

 Here you can get your clientId and appId; save those somewhere safe.